-Ideas from Task #0

-Ways to make my game challenging:

 Ideas from Task #1

 Reasons why someone would want to play my game:

 Ideas from Task #2

 Things I like in games that I might want to include in my game:

 Math Concept Web

-Math Concept web What are some common misconceptions about the concept?
+Math Concept Web What are some common misconceptions about the concept?
 Why do you think the misconceptions are happening?
 How would you create a game to address the math concept?
 Printable Templates